Final Schematic Design for Phase 1 of COD Palm Springs Campus to be Presented

 PALM SPRINGS (CNS) – The final schematic design for the first phase of College of the Desert’s Palm Springs campus will be presented Wednesday.

-The Palm Springs Project Management Team meeting, which will be open to the public, will be held from 9 a.m. to noon Wednesday in the college’s Palm Desert campus Donald and Peggy Cravens Student Services Center multipurpose room, 43500 Monterey Ave., according to the college.
+The Palm Springs Project Management Team meeting, which will be open to the public, is from 9 a.m. to noon Wednesday in the college’s Palm Desert campus Donald and Peggy Cravens Student Services Center multipurpose room, 43500 Monterey Ave., according to the college.
 The meeting will also be broadcast live on the COD website and YouTube page.

 The campus — which is expected to include an event center, culinary institute, mobility hub, dinner restaurant, Hotel Villas and more — will be located at the former Palm Springs mall site between East Tahquitz Canyon Way, South Farrel Drive and East Baristo Road.